Lurker00/DX200-firmware/README.md

 To download the latest releases, please go to the [Releases section](https://github.com/Lurker00/DX200-firmware/releases).

+To check the current version in Android mode, go to Settings, About DX200, Build number at the bottom.
+In Mango mode, open Settings, Advanced, System Info, and look to Firmware version and suffix (e.g. L0) in Model number.

 # Use of USB Reader in Mango to access microSD card

 In firmware 2.1.94, write access to microSD card using USB Reader mode of Mango may lead to corrupted files and the file system!The reason is that Mango does not unmount the SD card internally, so that an access possible from both sides (DX200 and PC/Mac) at the same time, without knowing of each other.